 Step 3: Add Your First Client

 On the Clients page, click the "Add new client" button in the top-right corner.
-You'll be asked to enter a Household Name (for example, "John and Katie Smith"), then click Create.
+Enter a Household Name (for example, "John and Katie Smith") and click Create.

 Step 4: Review Goals and Identify Changes

-Once your client's data is in, go to the Planning tab and click Goals.
+Once your client's data is in, go to Planning in the left sidebar and click Goals.
 This is where Kerdora analyzes the client's financial position using the Retirement, Education, and Liquidity goal calculators.
-The Goals tab is the most important planning feature — spend some time here to understand how assumptions drive the results.
+Goals is the most important planning feature — spend some time here to understand how assumptions drive the results.

 As you review the client's plan, you'll identify Changes to Be Made — action items the client needs to take.
-You can add these throughout the platform wherever you spot them.
+You can add these throughout the platform wherever you spot them, and the full list lives under Planning > Changes.
+The Office > Home view also surfaces a running list of flagged gaps and opportunities you can convert into Changes.

 Step 5: Build and Customize a Guide

-Go to the Overview tab.
+Go to Guides in the left sidebar.
 This is where you build the client's Guide — the main deliverable you'll share with them.
 Guides are fully customizable pages that help clients understand their financial life and know what to do next.

 You can customize what appears on each Guide, reorder sections, and create templates to reuse across clients.
 When you're ready, you can share the Guide with your client through the Client Portal.